40D-22.201: Year-Round Water Conservation Measures

 (1) through (2) No change.

-adopts or implements such local measures, the measures contained therein shall be at least as restrictive as those imposed by this Chapter and the county or city shall provide a draft ordinance to the District for review and approval for consistency with the requirements of this section at least 30 days prior to considering adoption of the ordinance.
+adopts or implements such local measures, the measures contained therein shall be at least as restrictive as those imposed by this Chapter and the county or city shall provide a draft ordinance to the District for review and approval at least 30 days prior to considering adoption of the ordinance.
 The ordinance must be adopted as approved.
 Once such an ordinance has been adopted, the county or city shall promptly notify the District of all local measures imposed and the effective implementation date.
 Irrigation of established lawns and landscaping, as established above, may be further restricted by local governments.

 (4) No change.